wolfadex/elm-open-api-cli/README.md

 To allow developers to generate an Elm module(s) from an OpenAPI Spec.
 This is primarily for developers wanting to integrate with a 3rd party service that doesn't provide an Elm SDK for their service.
 It can also be used within a company where the back end generates an OAS from the written code or an OAS is written and used to generate both the backend and Elm SDKs.

+## Example Usage

+[A RealWorld app](https://github.com/wolfadex/realworld-app) using a generated SDK to demonstrate how to use it.

 ## Getting Started

 - `npm install -D elm-open-api`